GPS Workshops: Grad Pathways for Success

 Eventually, paperwork gives way to people work, and the academic job search turns to interviews and campus visits.
 This workshop focuses on the interviewing phase of the academic job search.
 You will learn about different types of interviews, multiple rounds of interviews, on-site visits, employer/applicant expectations, and protocol.
 What can you do to avoid common pitfalls and put your best foot forward?
 The session closes with a word on what to wear, and serves as a springboard for the next session, the mock interviews.

-Stimulate your job search preparation by participating in a simulated committee interview.
+Enhance your job search preparation by participating in a simulated committee interview.
 You choose the position (hopefully one you are actually applying for), and we gather a mock hiring committee made up of volunteer faculty and administrators who will interview you for it.
 The interview lasts 40 minutes, immediately followed by a 20-minute debriefing between 'candidate' and 'committee' to discuss strengths and areas for improvement.
 The entire session (interview and debriefing) lasts one hour and a video recording of the session is provided to the participant for further review.
-(Note: Participants must watch "How to Interview" workshop online prior to the mock interview event.)
-Please note: These mock interviews are for people pursing faculty positions only.
+(Note: Participants must watch the "How to Interview" workshop online prior to the mock interview event.)
+Please note: These mock interviews are for people pursuing faculty positions only.
 Those interested in non-faculty positions should contact the Office of Career and Professional Development to set up a mock interview.